jprivet-dev/symfony-starter/README.md

 ## Presentation

-Generate a fresh Symfony application, with the Docker configuration ([Symfony Docker](https://github.com/dunglas/symfony-docker)).
+Generate a fresh Symfony application with the Docker configuration ([Symfony Docker](https://github.com/dunglas/symfony-docker)).

+> This project is a variant of https://github.com/jprivet-dev/symfony-starter-compose-in-another-dir.

 ## Prerequisites